muhammadfaysal5/assessment/README.md

  use different terminals to run frontend and backend

- use your own api_key for testing create a .env file and past it here
+ use your own api_key for testing create a .env file and past it here   if any error you can also use directly api key in app.py

 i am ubuntu user...